 Ensure best practice, relevant standards and regulations are adhered to including health and safety, cross compliance and ensuring the highest levels of animal welfare are delivered.

-Work with Countryside Team managers and Lead Grazing Ranger to ensure a cohesive and holistic approach to grazing across BCP Countryside sites
+Work with Countryside Team managers and Lead Grazing Ranger to ensure a cohesive and holistic approach to grazing across BCP Countryside sites.

 Ensure positive working relationships are maintained with site managers, statutory bodies, vets, local communities, graziers, and user groups.